 Two scenes from the opera and the aria “Love’s Testament” were performed with piano accompaniment at the Temple University Graduate Opera Scenes in April of 2012, under the superb musical direction of Donna Gill, who also played the piano for these performances.
 Eight scenes from the opera were performed in New York City in November 2013.

-Please see the links above under “The Age of Innocence” menu for more information about the opera, including recordings of the scenes from the April 2012 performance at Temple University.
+Please see the links above under “The Age of Innocence” menu for more information about the opera, including recordings of excerpts from the performance in New York City in November 2013.